Our goal was to show how visualizing the lineup decision process can assist fans as they pursue fantasy league glory.

 The long answer: There are many steps.

-We noticed a significant amount of mobile traffic, so built the new dashboard specifically for a tablet.
+We noticed a significant amount of mobile traffic, so we built the new dashboard specifically for a tablet.

 We included buttons, as requested by fantasy football players, so they could see more players per position.
 This allows users more interactive control to access the specific information in which they are most interested.